 The safety and well being of our patients, staff and our community is our highest priority.
-To safeguard during the present flu season and COVID-19 response visitation is currently at Tier 1 Restrictions.
+To safeguard during COVID-19, our Visitation Policy is currently at Tier 2 Restrictions.

 - All patients and attendants will be screened for flu and COVID-19 symptoms upon arrival.

 - Everyone must wear a procedure or cloth mask at all times while in the hospital.
 A face shield without a mask is not permissible.

 - If you have a fever higher than 100.4 degrees, or any symptoms of COVID-19 you will not be permitted remain in the building.

 - Visitors must sign in.